 • A Tribal business concern that meets the SBA size standard

 More information about PPP: Visit the Department of Treasury website.

 See a side-by-side comparison of PPP and EIDL here.

-The U.S. Chamber of Commerce has prepared a Guide to PPP Loan Forgiveness.
+U.S. Chamber Guide to PPP Loan Forgiveness.

 Senator John Cornyn's office provided a new one-page explainer on the PPP program.
 The document has easily accessible information on eligible participants, loan terms, loan amounts, loan forgiveness, as well as links to your nearest SBA certified lender and Small Business Development Center.